 Not just:

-What will our wedding look like?
+What will this event look like?

 But: